Imagine that your sales pipeline is a slide at a waterpark; your leads sit on it, begin as prospects and land up as customers.

 Businesses benefit from analyzing both—the sales pipeline and the sales funnel.
 Understanding and visualizing both these aspects help boost sales performance.

 But before you crack your sales revenue targets, you need to build a solid and effective sales pipeline.
-Let’s simplify it by breaking it down into the different stages in a sales pipeline.
+Let’s simplify it by breaking it down into the different stages.

 The sales cycles across industries may vary, but the selling stages are mostly the same.
 Your leads move through these stages, and the sales team needs to ensure continuous lead flow.
 Any blockers or slow sales velocity spells trouble for your revenue.